🔌 Kayser's Compact Coal Power

 Each extension and upgrade can be performed without disruption if the upgrade is performed while paused and in planning mode (see image for which structures to unpause vs. keep paused).

-When starting out, or for whatever reason not using all 4 lanes, it is recommended to start with a lane that contains a (non ghost) flywheel, i.e. lane 1 or 3 in the images.
+When starting out (or for any reason not using all 4 lanes), it is recommended to start with an auto-balancing lane that contains an actual flywheel, i.e. lane 1 or 3 in the images.

 Stage Blueprint Name Technology Required Preparation Instructions Other Notes